Work for a variety of clients to help them solve engineering problems.

 What does a Consulting Engineer do?

 Engineers know how to run tests, design machines, test products, and integrate components, among many other things.
 They’re valuable additions to specific projects, but some companies don’t have enough work to keep an Engineer busy for an entire 40-hour workweek.
 These companies hire Consulting Engineers instead.
 This allows the Consulting Engineer to do the needed work, and then scurry away to another project when the work is complete.

 As a Consulting Engineer, you work in a variety of industries, including construction, manufacturing, biomedicine, and energy production.
 In most cases, you specialize in just one type of engineering.
 This cuts down on the amount of information you must carry around in your head.

 At the beginning of a project, you meet with your clients and hammer out what you’re expected to do.
-These clients might be Architects, City Planners, or Factory Managers, depending on the work you do.
+These clients might be Architects, City Planner, or Factory Manager, depending on the work you do.
 Once you know exactly what the work entails, you provide a fee for your service.
 If the client agrees to pay you, then you start.

 Studies take up the majority of your time at the beginning of a project.
 You might use computers to run simulations, and you might also take measurements and do complicated math to help you determine how the system you’re building should work.
 Then, you map out your thoughts in a series of reports and drawings.